Ruptured Eardrum Treatment Chestnut Hill

 Tympanic membrane perforation is diagnosed by a medical examination during which the doctor uses a small tube with a light, called an otoscope, to look inside the patient's ear.
 The doctor may also administer a hearing test to assess whether the patient has any hearing loss.

-Many times an eardrum perforation will heal on its own in a couple of months.
-During the healing period the patient may need to take over-the-counter or prescribed analgesics, either orally or as ear drops.
+Many times a ruptured eardrum will heal on its own in a couple of months.
+During the healing period, the patient may need to take over-the-counter or prescribed analgesics, either orally or as ear drops.
 It is also recommended that the affected ear be kept dry while the eardrum repairs itself because bacteria may grow in any accumulated fluid.
 Since there is now a hole in the tympanic membrane, the bacteria can penetrate the middle ear and cause an infection.
 Antibiotics may be prescribed prophylactically or if a bacterial infection is already present.

-When an eardrum perforation is suspected, the patient should always consult a medical professional.
+When a ruptured eardrum is suspected, the patient should always consult a medical professional.
 Untreated, this condition may lead to serious complications which may include an infection of the bone behind the ear called mastoiditis, vertigo, or even permanent hearing loss.